mmomtchev/Urban-Tech-Guerilla/macOS-untraceable-internet.md

 Another great thing about this setup is that you are not limited to the Tor-friendly websites.
 Most of you, who have never used Tor for your daily browsing, do not know that many official websites block Tor users - or impose additional security restrictions.
 This setup does not have this problem.

+## Legality

+While using this method to connect to the Internet, I went through dozens of *"Terms of Use"* on many public Wi-Fi APs.
+I never found one which prohibits using the AP without having bought something from the commercial outlet operating it.
+And while almost every single one contained a section prohibiting hacking activities and unauthorized access to computer networks, there wasn't a single one prohibiting anonymous use of Internet and concealing one's identity.
+This method of accessing the Internet is perfectly legal.

 ## Prerequisites

 - a macOS computer